MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: Will phase 1 or phase 2 of mandatory MFA impact my ability to sync with Microsoft Entra Connect or Microsoft Entra Cloud Sync?

-**Answer**: No. The syncronization service account isn't affected by the manadatory MFA requirement.
+**Answer**: No. The synchronization service account isn't affected by the mandatory MFA requirement.
 Only [applications](#applications) listed earlier require MFA for sign in.

 **Question**: Will I be able to opt out?